 Finally, leaders need to set their teams up for success.
 They’ll need to be quick to provide the necessary guidance, support, and resources that are needed.
 This helps the team members feel empowered to give it their all with no room for excuses.
 The more you take away the possibility of excuses and enable them to do their best, the more likely they are to demonstrate accountable behaviour.

-Unlike the processes and consequences earlier discussed, this driver has a lot to do with the individual capabilities of the leaders.
+Unlike the processes and consequences earlier discussed, the leader driven design has a lot to do with the individual capabilities of the leaders.
 However, by having a well-defined leadership framework, a standardized leadership on-boarding program, and strong selection criteria for choosing empathetic and competent leaders, accountable behaviour can be driven very positively by those in positions of power.

 Next week, we will explore the fourth driver, another one from the people side of an accountable by design organisation – the culture.